 ALSO, I’ve said this a lot on my Tumblr for people who have asked similar questions, but if you find paper that you like, buy as much as you can of it, in a full spectrum of colors!!!!!!
 Worst mistake I ever made when I was just starting with paper was buying 1 sheet at a time.
 Fast forward 4 years and a special shimmer-paper that I love to use (90% of the Sailor Moon and LOZ pieces are made of it) is no longer carried anywhere and the company that makes it won’t return my emails inquiring about it…..and I’m literally down to scraps now.
 5 sheets of everything will last you forever and the great thing about this medium is that materials are fairly cheap!
 Hope this all helps!!!!

-Anonymous asked: How much are you selling your sailor moon piece for?
+Anonymous said: How much are you selling your sailor moon piece for?
 I heard you sell originals for about seven hundred.
 Would it be considered an original?

 I’m not too sure where you heard $700, but I did mention that it will be in the several hundred dollar range.
 I haven’t come up with any exact price points yet and probably won’t until we’re about a week from ECCC, just because I’m trying to do a whooooooole lot all at once right now.
 That said, if you saw my last post here on Tumblr, things have changed a bit concerning the sale of my Sailor Moon piece…….exciting for me, but sad news for people who were looking to buy it at ECCC :(

-Anonymous asked: What's the name of your table at ECC?
+Anonymous said: What's the name of your table at ECC?

 Cameron & Brittany, table BB-11!!!!!!!!!!!!!!!